angelordonezretamar/AAI551/README.md

-# AAI551
+# Engineering Programming: Python
-Engineering Programming: Python
+Assignments and class notes from AAI 551